FortiGate

 Manual settings Manually enter the date, hour (in 24-hour format), minute, and second in the fields.

-Setup unit as local NTP server Enable configuration of the FortiGate as a local NTP server.
+Set up the unit as a local NTP server Enable configuration of the FortiGate as a local NTP server.

 In the Listen on interfaces field, set the interface or interfaces that the FortiGate will listen for NTP requests on.